mhalbrook/truly-infrastructure/readme.md

 ##### Certificate
-In order for make an https connection to the service, a certificate must be provisioned and attached to the ALB that serves requests to the Fargate Service.
+In order to make an https connection to the service, a certificate must be provisioned and attached to the ALB that serves requests to the Fargate Service.
 This module will provision and validate a certificate, using the Hosted Zone provisioned in the previous section.

 To provision the certificate:
 1. Navigate to the *core/certificates* directory in your terminal.
 2. Open the *variables.tf* file
 3. Update the default value of the *truly_domain* variable to the name of the domain you wish to use when connecting to the service.
-    * This should be the apex domain or sub-domain of the Hosted Zone zone provisioned in the previous step.
+    * This should be the apex domain or a sub-domain of the Hosted Zone zone provisioned in the previous step.
 4. Run the following commands:

                 terraform workspace new leveraged